 The most important factor in choosing a debt repayment strategy is that it will motivate you to succeed.
 Take a minute to consider your different strategies and move forward from there.
 Once you’ve chosen a path, make sure to stick to it.
 Using these methods can help you avoid taking out a home equity loan to pay off debt!

 Pick up a side hustle

 If you were living beyond your means for any amount of time, then it can be difficult to overcome your debts.
 No matter what your income is, it can be a challenge to eliminate all of your debt.
-However, if you are able to increase your income then you can dramatically accelerate your debt repayment process.
-That’s where a side hustle can come in to transform your life.
+However, if you can increase your income, you can dramatically accelerate your debt repayment process.
+That’s where a unique side hustle can come in to transform your life.

 Luckily, there is an unlimited number of side hustles available for everyone today.
 Whether you want to pick up freelance work or try selling a craft, side hustling to reach your financial goals is completely possible.
 In fact, our very own founder, Bola, built an amazingly successful side business that brought in $70,000 in a single year.
 Of course, she put in many hours to make that happen, but you can find your own talents and hustle to the top.